EPASS TUTORING ENDS TUESDAY, DECEMBER 9th.

 We’re delighted to announce that our new Advising and Support Scheduling Tool (ASST) (Pronounced “Assist”) is now available.
 Click here for step by step instructions on how to access the new system and how to schedule appointments with advisors and support professionals or to RSVP to events as they become available.
 Peer Tutoring is available for a variety of specific courses.
 During a session you can review course content, master basic concepts and develop more advanced skills under the guidance of a fellow student.
 Undergraduates meet with a peer tutor in one-on-one sessions.
 Tutors are available for English as a Second Language support.
 The ESL tutors are trained to work intensively on grammar and language issues common to ESL students.
 Do you need help with writing a paper?
 The Writing Center has tutors available.

-Peer Led Mentoring Groups, at Emory, are based on Collaborative Learning, a successful instruction method in which students work in groups toward a common academic goal, provide an opportunity to work together to explore important concepts, review class notes, discuss reading assignments, practice test-taking strategies, and prepare of examinations.
+Mentoring Groups are based on Collaborative Learning, a successful instruction method in which students work in groups toward a common academic goal, provide an opportunity to work together to explore important concepts, review class notes, discuss reading assignments, practice test-taking strategies, and prepare of examinations.
 Sessions are facilitated by an Emory undergraduate student recommended by faculty and trained in group faciliatation skills.